-Prior to initiating any action for an entry visa or residence permit, Tyndale must be satisfied with a student’s financial preparations and also receive the appropriate recommendations regarding the student's character and conduct.
+Prior to initiating any action for an entry visa or residence permit, Tyndale must be satisfied with a student’s financial preparations.
 The student will be required to satisfy the seminary with respect to financial and insurance matters.
 The student will be required to complete the Financial Disclosure Statement.
 The student will also need to furnish letters of intent from sponsors and/or proof of financial resources.

 Should a prospective student commit to coming to Tyndale, but then choose not to come, that person will be responsible for the payment of fees that Tyndale has incurred on his or her behalf regarding the visa process.